History of Halifax, Nova Scotia: Schools for the Deaf and the Blind established

 The first school for the deaf in Atlantic Canada, the Halifax School for the Deaf, was established on Göttingen Street, Halifax (1856).
 The Halifax School for the Blind was opened on Morris Street in 1871.
 It was the first residential school for the blind in Canada.

-American Civil War
+American Civil War (1861-1865)

 The American Civil War again saw much activity and prosperity in Halifax.
 Due to longstanding economic and social connections to New England as well as the Abolition movement, a majority of the population supported the North and many volunteered to fight in the Union Army.
 However, parts of the city's merchant class, especially those trading in the West Indies, supported the Confederates.
 A few merchants in the city made huge profits selling supplies and sometimes arms to both sides of the conflict (see for example Alexander Keith, Jr.).
-Confederate ships often called on the port to take on supplies, and make repairs.
+Blockade runner carrying supplies and arms and destined for Confederate ports along with Confederate ships often called on the port to take on supplies, and make repairs.
 Halifax played a significant role in the Chesapeake Affair.
 Another Confederate ship, CSS Tallahassee, became a notable in Halifax when she made a midnight escape through from Union warships believed waiting at the harbour entrance.
+The role in the Confederate blockade running in the city was so significant that U.S. Secretary of State William H. Seward complained on March 14, 1865:

+Halifax has been for more than one year, and yet is, a naval station for vessels which, running the blockade, furnish supplies and munitions of war to our enemy, and it has been made a rendezvous for those piratical cruisers which come out from Liverpool and Glasgow, to destroy our commerce on the high seas, and even to carry war into the ports of the United States.
+Halifax is a postal and despatch station in the correspondence between the rebels at Richmond and their emissaries in Europe.
+Halifax merchants are known to have surreptitiously imported provisions, arms, and ammunition from our seaports, and then transshipped them to the rebels.
+The governor of Nova Scotia has been neutral, just, and friendly; so were the judges of the province who presided on the trial of the Chesapeake.
+But then it is understood that, on the other hand, merchant shippers of Halifax, and many of the people of Halifax, are willing agents and abettors of the enemies of the United States, and their hostility has proved not merely offensive but deeply injurious.